abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Experimental version!

 ## Au

   * Au-sp.in
     5s, 5p, 5d, 6s in valence,  4f frozen in core.
 Has 1 f-projector for unbound 5f to improve transferability.
     Recommended for GS applications.
+    We actually did GW calculations for gold and both SigmaX and SigmaC are seriously affected by unfreezing the 4f electrons ~10% total effect.

 ## Hg: